CrowdStrike/glide-core/CONTRIBUTING.md

 The resultant YAML is called a "snapshot".
 We [commit](https://github.com/CrowdStrike/glide-core/tree/main/src/aria-snapshots) snapshots for every test and use those as the baseline for assertions.

-ARIA tests don't supplant manual VoiceOver testing.
+ARIA tests don't supplant manual testing with a screenreader.
-But they let us do much less of it, and they help us catch things easily missed with VoiceOver.
+But they let us do much less of it, and they help us catch things easily missed with a screenreader.
 **Each component should have a suite of ARIA tests**.
 Take a look at some existing tests before writing one for the first time.
 Button's are a great place to start.